WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Francisco J. Garcai, Veronica Requena and Virtudes Tomas
+Authors: Francisco J. Garcai, Veronica Requena, Virtudes Tomas

 Abstract: In this article we construct different pseudo-random sequences using cellular automata where the local transition functions are based on balanced functions which are obtained from bent functions.